remusmp/rpi-rt-kernel/README.md

 ## Known issues:
 - Having multiple Dockerfiles and build.sh for each platform is not ideal, there should be a cleaner way to do it.
 - There is an USB issue on the Raspberry Pi Zero 2 that requires disabling USB FIQ support with the following options added to /boot/cmdline.txt.
 This will slightly reduce the USB performance, but USB devices will still work without crashing the kernel.
+FIQ is an ARM feature meaning (Fast Interrupt Request) disabling it shouldn't prevent anything from working correctly, but it will increase the latency.
 ```
 dwc_otg.fiq_enable=0
 dwc_otg.fiq_fsm_enable=0